mousepawmedia/devdocs/network/source/guides/staff.rst

   Including the Phabricator Maniphest task IDs/links for the tasks you've been working on.
 This is also a good time to ask your supervisors questions.

 ..
-IMPORTANT:: Log into your webmail and send an email to your supervisors -
+IMPORTANT:: Log into your webmail and send an email to
-    specifically your internship supervisor and team lead.
-Let them know what day you would like your weekly check-in email to be on.
+    :code:`eco@mousepawmedia.com`.
+State what day you would like your weekly check-in email to be on.

 ..
 WARNING:: Your check-in email is how we track your job attendance.
 Be sure
     to send it on your regular day **every single week**!